Bingquan-InSAR/GMTSARplus/scripts.md

-# Script Descriptions and Usage (Processing Order)
+# Script Descriptions and Usage

 This document describes the core scripts used in the GMTSAR+ SBAS workflow, **following the exact processing logic illustrated in the workflow diagram** (data download → GMTSAR processing → SBAS inversion → visualization and export).
 Descriptions are intentionally concise and example-driven.